f5devcentral/f5-velos-training/docs/initial_setup_of_velos_system_controllers.rst

   :align: center
   :scale: 70%

 Configuring Network Time Protocol is highly recommended, so that the VELOS systems clock is synchronized and accurate.
-In addition to configuring NTP time sources, you can set the local timezone for this chassis location.
+In addition to configuring NTP time sources, you can set the local time zone for this chassis location.

 .. image:: images/initial_setup_of_velos_system_controllers/image5.png
   :align: center